wandb/docs/docs/guides/launch/setup-launch-docker.md

 <!-- The launch queue configuration for a Docker target compute resource accepts the same options defined for the [docker run command](https://www.notion.so/Set-up-for-Docker-e784819393af47e3bba43c648abc67cb?pvs=21).
 W&B Launch will take the launch queue's configuration you define and reformat it execute the `docker run` command.
 There are two transformations that take place: -->

-The launch queue configuration (for a Docker target resource) accepts the same options defined in Docker's [`docker run`](../../ref/cli/wandb-docker-run.md) CLI command.
+The launch queue configuration (for a Docker target resource) accepts the same options defined in the [`docker run`](../../ref/cli/wandb-docker-run.md) CLI command.

 The agent receives options defined in the queue configuration.
 The agent then merges the received options with any overrides from the launch job’s configuration to produce a final `docker run` command that is executed on the target resource (in this case, a local machine).

 There are two syntax transformations that take place:

 1. Repeated options are defined in the queue configuration as a list.
-2. Flag options are defined in the queue configuration as booleans with the value `true`.
+2. Flag options are defined in the queue configuration as a Boolean with the value `true`.

 For example, the following queue configuration: